tianchengdemo/GPT_CodeInterpreter/README.md

 # Welcome to my project! 👋
 I'm glad to introduce you to a project I've been working on.
 It's a chatbot hosted at [this link](https://chat.zhipenglu.repl.co).

-## Backup Link
-In case the main link is not accessible, you can use the backup link: [Backup Link](https://powerful-likely-lamb.ngrok-free.app/)

 ## How to Use 📚
-To get started, visit the [https://chat.zhipenglu.repl.co](https://chat.zhipenglu.repl.co) or the [Backup Link](https://powerful-likely-lamb.ngrok-free.app/) and type in your query or command.
+To get started, visit the [https://chat.zhipenglu.repl.co](https://chat.zhipenglu.repl.co) and type in your query or command.
 Here are some commands you can use:
 - **/set_api_key** - Set your OPENAI_API_KEY 🔑
 - **/set_model** - Set your OPENAI_MODEL 🤖
 - **/set_language** - Set your language 🌍